SWOT (Surface Water Ocean Topography)

 The last verification concerns the STR (Star Tracker): firstly, the fields of view shall not be affected by the solar arrays orientation and secondly they have to be not blinded by the Earth (especially at low altitude) or by the Sun.
 Figure 49 shows that there is always at least one OH available, whatever the period (and the sun position with regards to the orbit plane).

 In summary, the analysis (Ref.
 63) shows how the SWOT payload has sized the AOCS of the satellite.
 It synthesizes the status of the satellite presented at the CDR (Critical Design Review).
 The AOCS is currently under system validation on the TAS avionics bench.

 Next two years will be dedicated to the operational qualification thanks to a satellite simulator, embedding the AOCS on-board software.
 During this activity, both deployment and the reentry phases will be exercised and the ground attitude restitution chain will be connected to the generated telemetry.

 The last step will concern in flight the final tuning of the RW speed and of the ground filter for the attitude restitution if estimated as necessary for improving the mission performance.

-Launch: A launch of the SWOT spacecraft is scheduled for November 2022 on a SpaceX Falcon-9 Heavy rocket from SLC-4E (Space Launch Complex 4E) at VSFB (Vandenberg Space Force Base), CA. 65)
+The SWOT spacecraft was launched on December 16, 2022 aboard a SpaceX Falcon-9 Heavy rocket from SLC-4E (Space Launch Complex 4E) at VSFB (Vandenberg Space Force Base), CA.65)

 Repeat orbit parameters (N+P/Q)